Customizable Oatmeal Muffins

 A delicious, kid-friendly, make-ahead, gluten free breakfast or healthy snack on the go.
 These muffins are packed with flavor, nutrition and staying power!

-- 1 cup Organic ripe banana, mashed, about 2 medium to large bananas*
+- 1 cup Banana, mashed, about 2 medium to large bananas*

 - 1 teaspoon Vanilla extract